 Editor’s note: This article is an excerpt from our newly revamped eBook: Project Management for Teams in GitHub.
 For the full guide to building a high-performing, agile software team, pick up your free copy!

 Agile development – or simply Agile – is an iterative approach to software development that emphasizes flexibility, interactivity, and a high level of transparency.

 Agile projects involve the frequent release of usable code, continuous testing (quality), and acceptance that whatever you think you know now, it’ll change (reality!).
 With a few tweaks and some basic understanding of best practices, you can turn GitHub into a powerful Agile platform…and reap the sweet, sweet benefits of the GitHub data your team is already creating.

 GitHub reinvented what it means to collaborate on code.
 They championed a new era of open source development, which naturally transitioned into a profitable business driven from the ground up by developers who love the platform.

 If something has code, there’s a good chance it was developed or refined on GitHub.
 It’s where the world’s top software teams write, collaborate on, and ship amazing products.

-As GitHub took over the development world, project management companies rushed to integrate with it as an attempt to bridge management and development teams.
+As GitHub took over the development world, project management companies rushed to integrate with it in an attempt to bridge management and development teams.
 But every solution shared the same problem.

 They all “live” outside GitHub, forcing developers to jump from tool to tool to update tasks, tickets, and reports.
 The result is “context switching”, and it’s much more costly than we expect.
 What people need is project management for GitHub, rather than a multitude of different tools in a million different places.

 People, as a rule, are terrible multitaskers.
 A study by the Journal of Experimental Psychology found that people who multitask see a 40% drop in productivity.
 When interrupted from a task, it takes 20-30 minutes to refocus.
 Switching between low-performance tasks – say, texting a friend while watching TV – isn’t too difficult.
 Getting back to where you were before (zoning out in front of Netflix) takes nearly no time at all.